num3ric/Cinder-Skinning/README.md

 ![01](https://dl.dropboxusercontent.com/u/29102565/block_img/seymour.png "SeymourDemo")
 -------------------------
-**CustomShaderDemo**: illustrates how it is possible to use custom shaders instead of calling *SkinningRenderer::draw*.
+**CustomShaderDemo**: illustrates how it is possible to use custom shaders instead of calling *model::Renderer::draw*.
 Note however that any custom shader must maintain some skinning code (especially the vertex shader).

 ![02](https://dl.dropboxusercontent.com/u/29102565/block_img/customShader.png "CustomShaderDemo")
 -------------------------
-**ArmyDemo**: shows how it is possible to instantiate multiple instances of an asset, where each skinned mesh can individually have different animation poses.
+**ArmyDemo**: shows how it is possible to instantiate multiple instances of an asset, where each skeletal mesh can individually have different animation poses.

 ![03](https://dl.dropboxusercontent.com/u/29102565/block_img/army.png "ArmyDemo")
 -------------------------